The Masque of Blackness: Design

 The sets, costumes, and stage effects were designed by Inigo Jones; Blackness was the first of many masques for the Stuart Court on which Jonson and Jones would collaborate.
+Inigo Jones worked up his drawings for costumes with Anne of Denmark, who would have been consulted on the colours.
 The music for Blackness was composed by Alfonso Ferrabosco.

 Jones designed a raised and mobile stage on wheels for the masque, forty feet square and four feet off the floor; this was employed for many subsequent masques.
 The stage contained inner space for the machines that produced stage effects and the technicians who operated them.
 The King was often stilling on a stool, resembling the sun.
 Blackness introduced effects that Jones would repeat with variation throughout his career as a stage designer: it opened with a tempestuous seascape, simulated by flowing and billowing cloths.

 The opening stormy sea was populated with six blue-haired merman-like tritons.
 The gods Oceanus ("blue") and Niger (black) entered, mounted upon giant seahorses.
-The twelve daughters of Niger, played by the Queen and her ladies in waiting, entered in the company of a dozen nymphs of Oceanus as torchbearers; the ladies of the Court were dressed in tones of silver and azure to contrast with the blackness of the makeup, with pearls and feathers in their hair, while the torchbearers, in green doublets with gold puffed sleeves, had their faces, hands, and hair dyed blue.
+The twelve daughters of Niger, played by the Queen and her ladies in waiting, entered in the company of a dozen nymphs of Oceanus as torchbearers; the ladies of the Court were dressed in tones of silver and azure to contrast with the blackness of the makeup, with pearls and feathers in their hair and attires, and accessories of "orient pearl, best setting off from the black", while the torchbearers, in green doublets with gold puffed sleeves, had their faces, hands, and hair dyed blue.
 The ladies rode in a great hollow seashell, which seemed to float upon and move with the waves, and was accompanied by six large sea monsters carrying more torchbearers.
-(With Blackness as with many subsequent masques designed by Jones, one of the aspects of the show most commented upon by witnesses was the dazzling intensity of light involved...which inevitably says something about the normal conditions of life in the Jacobean era.)